How Lockstep works.

 on: page published in allowlisted spacePull requests

-A PR description that changes behavior — "switch refunds to async batch" — is a decision about a surface.
+A PR description that changes behavior, like "switch refunds to async batch", is a decision about a surface.

 on: PR mergedAgent sessions (MCP)

-Choices your coding agents make mid-session — captured through the same MCP connection that briefs them.
+Choices your coding agents make mid-session, captured through the same MCP connection that briefs them.
+Auto-capture ships for Claude Code today; any MCP-speaking agent can read the record.

 on: session decision recordedExtraction & approval.

 Captured candidates land in a review queue as drafts.
-Nothing binds without a human — a draft has no effect on briefings or checks until its owner approves it.
+Nothing binds without a human: a draft has no effect on briefings or checks until its owner confirms it — a draft, not binding.

-Owners can edit before approving: tighten the wording, correct the scope, narrow the surface.
-The approved text is what gets enforced, not the raw capture.
+Owners can edit before confirming: tighten the wording, correct the scope, narrow the surface.
+The confirmed text is what gets enforced, not the raw capture.

-The guest flow must not ask for OTP before payment.
+Guest checkout must not ask for a login code before payment.

-extracted from Guest Checkout — PRD · waiting for a human
+POST /payments/initNotion ↗draftextracted from Guest Checkout PRD · a draft, waiting for a human

-When an engineer or an agent starts work on a capability, Lockstep delivers the approved decisions that govern it — ranked by how directly they apply, truncated to what matters.
+When an engineer or an agent starts work on a capability, Lockstep delivers the binding decisions that govern it, ranked by how directly they apply, truncated to what matters.
 Agents get this over MCP: the same get_product_context tool your Claude Code, Cursor, or any MCP-speaking agent can call mid-session when it needs more than the opening brief.
+The ledger also answers plain-English questions: paraphrases find decisions by meaning, not keywords — and it degrades gracefully to exact matching when no embedding key is configured.

 We flag collisions.
 Humans judge.